get-shit-done's CLI core carries the highest activity risk — 5 functions to address first

 install — bin/install.js

 The install function in bin/install.js almost certainly orchestrates the full toolchain installation sequence — detecting environments, writing configuration, and invoking downstream setup routines.
 Its cyclomatic complexity of 112 and max nesting depth of 9 indicate a function that has grown to absorb many conditional installation scenarios inline rather than delegating them, and its fan-out of 81 means changes here can ripple across a large portion of the setup subsystem.
-With a recent activity score of 20.2 and a ‘fire’ quadrant classification, it is being actively changed at the same time it carries extreme structural risk, and its exit-heavy pattern means test coverage across all exit paths is a significant burden.
+With a recent commit activity of 20.2 and a ‘fire’ quadrant classification, it is being actively changed at the same time it carries extreme structural risk, and its exit-heavy pattern means test coverage across all exit paths is a significant burden.

 Recommendation: Extract each major installation phase (environment detection, dependency resolution, config writing) into dedicated functions, then add targeted tests for each exit path before the next round of changes — the exit-heavy pattern makes untested paths a silent regression risk.